enmerk4r/SpaceMonkey/README.md

 ### WPF Material Design
-The project's website can be found [here](http://materialdesigninxaml.net/) WPF Material Design library has been built by [James Willock](https://github.com/ButchersBoy) And here's the project's [GitHub page](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) with links to documentation and Wikis
+The project's website can be found [here](http://materialdesigninxaml.net/)

+WPF Material Design library has been built by [James Willock](https://github.com/ButchersBoy)

+And here's the project's [GitHub page](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) with links to documentation and Wikis

+## Troubleshooting
+### Fody throws build errors
+If you see an error saying `Fody is only supported on MSBuild 16 and above`, then you're running an older version of Visual Studio: you need VS 2019 or older.
+That's no big deal, because Visual Studio community is free.
+If, however, you really really really don't want to install new VS, you can simply downgrade Fody to v3.x.x.

+### Rhino 6 says the plugin is not compatible
+You have an old Service Pack.
+Just upgrade your Rhino.

+### Visual Studio doesn't build because of a missing "secrets.json" file
+Read the installation instructions above.
+That file has to be created by you and contain your free API key for N2YO